-Thousands of cattle lost in Kansas wildfires
+Kansas wildfires: These cattle ranchers just lost everything

 He said early estimates have the cost of fencing at $10,000 per mile.

-"There could be 100,000 miles of fence," said Spare, some of whose clients have suffered huge losses.
-He's been focused on helping them assess the damage.
-When asked how his clients were reacting, he said.
-"They care so deeply for their livestock.
+He's been focused on helping his veterinary clients assess the damage.
+When asked they dealing with the losses, Spare said, "They care so deeply for their livestock.
 They're more concerned with their livestock's welfare than their own."

-"Nothing we're doing is heroic.
-It's just doing our daily job, serving people," Spare said.

-Serving folks like Bouziden, who, like many of his neighbors, is focused on dragging the dead cattle into a pile to get a physical count.
+Bouziden, who, like many of his neighbors, is focused on dragging the dead cattle into a pile to get a physical count.

 But the generosity and support of his community and groups like the livestock association, which is heading up relief efforts, is helping him through.